iulianpro/my-city/README.md

 For the video section, I used a video presentation of the city of Cluj Napoca produced by the Lazar company for the Cluj Napoca City Hall after obtaining its takeover agreement, which I can make available if necessary.

-The Contact section is a live one, meaning that the user can sand a message by entering their first name, last name, email address and some message.
+The Contact section is a live one, meaning that the user can send a message by entering their first name, last name, email address and some message.
 The data is retrieved by an external server hosted by mailchimp.com, where I have a free user account.
 Also, after the user presses the send button and sends the message, he is redirected to the contact.html page which displays a successful message sent.
 This page is a clone of the main page from which the previous sections were deleted.

 ### Skeleton
 The website has been structured in one single page with five simple and concise sections, plus landing page, footer and succesfully message sent, contact.html page, that will arouse the user's curiosity to document about this land of legends and, why not, to visit it.
 The wireframes can be viewed here: